Snowflake-Labs/terraform-provider-snowflake/CONTRIBUTING.md

 ## Advanced Debugging

-If you want to build and test the provider locally you should edit you `~.terraformrc` file to include the following:
+If you want to build and test the provider locally you should edit your `~/.terraformrc` file to include the following:

 ```
 provider_installation {